neilslater/pool_of_entropy/README.md

 ## Usage

-Create a new generator:
+### Create a new generator:

     pool = PoolOfEntropy.new

+Or

+    pool = PoolOfEntropy.new :size => 24

+Or

+    pool = PoolOfEntropy.new :size => 24, :blank => true

+The :size parameter sets the amount of randomness that the pool can store, in multiples of 512 bits (or 64 bytes).
+The default size of 1 is fastest, and has a good distribution of values statistically.
+Larger pool sizes (up to 256) will calculate a little slower, but can be used to buffer an occasional use of a "true random" source.

+Setting :blank to true starts the pool with the entire pool zero, so that repeatedly using the generator in exactly the same way will return the same values.

-Get a random number.
+### Get a random number.

 Not feeding the generator with any customisation means it is completely deterministic based on current internal state.
 The analogy here might be "trusting to Fate":

     pool.rand( 20 )

-Influence the next random number (but not any others).
-This is analogous to shaking or throwing dice in a certain way.
+### Influence the next random number (but not any others).

+This is analogous to
+shaking or throwing dice in a certain way.
 Only the next result from rand() is affected: